fatualux/python-notes/src/chapters/methods.md

 # Methods

-In Python, a **method** is a function that is associated with an object and defines the behavior of the objects of a class.
-Methods are defined inside a class and are accessed via instances of that class (objects).
+In Python, a **method** is a function that is associated with an object, and defines the behavior of the objects of a class.

+![Methods](../static/images/methods.png)

+In other words, methods are defined inside a class and are accessed via instances of that class (objects).
 They can take parameters (like regular functions) and operate on the object's internal state.

-![Methods](../static/images/methods.png)

 ## Key Concepts of Methods in Python